-- iii) Evidence is provided to show that there is no suitable or available accommodation exists in the near vicinity that could reasonably be used; - 4.1.6 The Council will support proposals where there is an established, existing, functional need; where no existing housing stock in the locality is available or appropriate; where there is a genuine requirement for additional onsite labour and where the business is sustainable and capable of generating sufficient income to support the required worker. - 4.1.7 The Council will not support planning applications for rural workers dwellings where existing accommodation has recently been sold off from the farm, and may not support a proposal where a need has arisen due to the fragmentation of land ownership or occupation, unless all units created by this fragmentation can be shown to be agriculturally viable. - 4.1.8 Dwellings for workers in the countryside will be secured by condition to ensure they remain available for agricultural and rural workers in perpetuity.
-Where there is a change in circumstance and there is no longer a functional need for the agricultural and rural workers dwelling, a planning application will be required to remove the condition. - 4.1.9 When applying to remove the occupancy condition on an agricultural workers' dwelling the applicant should provide the following information: - Evidence that the property has been marketed for at least 12 months at an appropriate price, ie the valuation should take into account the occupancy condition; - Evidence that demonstrates that the valuation of the property has been carried out by a competent professional; - Evidence and full details of when and where the property has been advertised demonstrating that the property has been publicised in a manner that is likely to bring it to the attention of people who are able to occupy it; - Full details of all enquiries and offers made on the property and; - Full details of the change in circumstances of the business that has removed the need for the agricultural workers' dwelling.
+- iii) The financial viability of the business the business should be capable of generating sufficient income to support the required worker; - iv) The availability and suitability of existing dwellings to meet the existing functional need evidence should be provided to show that no suitable or available accommodation exists in the near vicinity that could reasonably be used. - 4.1.3 The above is also known as an Agricultural Holding Assessment. - 4.1.4 The evidence should demonstrate that the business has a clear prospect of sustaining the employment of a full-time worker. - 4.1.5 The evidence provided will be independently assessed by the Council.
+The Council's independent review of an application will consider the following: - An assessment of the information provided to establish whether a justified functional need exists at the agricultural holding or rural business for a further dwelling; - Whether the Council concurs with the financial assessment provided as justification; - Whether any functional need could be fulfilled at any other existing accommodation in the area which is suitable and available for the workers concerned; - Whether there is a sufficient labour requirement to warrant additional accommodation at the agricultural holding or rural business. - 4.1.6 There may be circumstances where the Council requests further information in order to determine an application. - 4.1.7 The Council will not normally support planning applications for farm or rural workers dwellings where existing accommodation has recently been sold off from the business.
+Applicants will be required to provide a justification demonstrating why this should not apply to a particular case.
+Also the Council may not support a proposal where a need has arisen due to the fragmentation of land ownership or occupation, unless all units created by this fragmentation can be shown to be viable. - 4.1.8 Dwellings for workers in the countryside will be secured by condition to ensure they remain available for agricultural and rural workers in perpetuity.
+Where there is a change in circumstance and there is no longer a functional need for the agricultural and rural workers dwelling, a planning application will be required to remove the condition. - 4.1.9 When applying to remove the occupancy condition on an agricultural and rural workers' dwelling the applicant should provide the following information: - Evidence that the property has been marketed for at least 12 months at an appropriate price, ie the valuation should demonstrate an appropriate price commensurate with the occupancy condition;

+- Evidence that demonstrates that the valuation of the property has been carried out by a competent professional; - Evidence and full details of when and where the property has been advertised demonstrating that the property has been publicised in a manner that is likely to bring it to the attention of people who are able to occupy it; - Full details of all enquiries and offers made on the property and; - Full details of the change in circumstances of the business that has removed the need for the agricultural and rural workers' dwelling.